 Lodging & Travel Planning

-- You are welcome to transfer between distances until 4/14/17, though there are no refunds for the switch.
+- You are welcome to transfer between distances until 4/13/18, though there are no refunds for the switch.
 The only barrier to a transfer is if an event reaches capacity.
 There is a transfer fee of $10.
 To Transfer: Sign-in to RunSignUp and select My Registered Races to Manage Registration and Transfer Event.

-- You are welcome to transfer your registration to another person until 4/14/17.
+- You are welcome to transfer your registration to another person until 4/13/18.
 There is a transfer fee of $10.
 To Transfer: Sign-in to RunSignUp and select My Registered Races to Manage Registration and Transfer to Another Runner.

-- If you would like to defer your registration to the 2018 event, you have until 2/1/17 to do so.
+- If you would like to defer your registration to the 2019 event, you have until 2/1/18 to do so.
 There is a deferral fee of $10.
 To Defer: Sign-in to RunSignUp and select My Registered Races to Manage Registration and Defer.

 - There are no exceptions to these deadlines.